Emily-Keymon/Belly-Button-Biodiversity-Analysis/README.md

 ###
 1. Displayed the sample metadata, i.e., an individual's demographic information.
 2. Selected a reference to the dropdown select element.
+3. Used the list of sample names to populate the select options.
+4. Used the first sample from the list to build the initial plots.
+5.

 5. Display each key-value pair from the metadata JSON object somewhere on the page.